 5. Set Up Your Real Estate Business Website

 If you haven’t already created a web presence for yourself, now is the time.
 Having a presence on the web adds legitimacy and authority to your brand as well as helping clients search your listings.
-There are a variety of things to consider when creating your own website that are specific to agents and brokers.
+There are a variety of things to consider when creating your own website specific to agents and brokers.
 For example, you should consider IDX— or internet data exchange — integration that allows you to show real estate listings on your website.
+Just be sure to have an internet lead script ready for immediate follow-up/

 Placester is our recommended real estate website builder because it lets you create a sleek website with beautiful templates, IDX integration, and built-in CRM and drip email campaigns — no coding required.
 National Association of Realtors®️ (NAR) members can also get a free basic website using Placester.
 Click here for a free demo.